DiShondra Goree enters her fifth season as Shaw University’s head softball and volleyball coach.

-During her second season, Goree had three players to make the All-CIAA First Team (Kelly Murphy, Michelle Olmeda-Gonzalez, & Keveesha Wattley) and one player selected to the CIAA Second Team in Morghan Robinson.
-She was named Coach of the Week three times during the 2015-16 season while both Murphy and Olmeda-Gonzalez received Rookie of the Week and Player of the Week numerous times.
+During her second season (2015-16), Goree had three players to make the All-CIAA First Team (Kelly Murphy, Michelle Olmeda-Gonzalez, & Keveesha Wattley) and one player selected to the CIAA Second Team in Morghan Robinson.
+She was named Coach of the Week three times while both Murphy and Olmeda-Gonzalez received Rookie of the Week and Player of the Week numerous times.
 Under Goree’s leadership, Murphy was named the 2015 CIAA Volleyball Player of the Year and Goree was named the 2015 CIAA Volleyball Coach of the Year.
 Both Murphy and Tiffany Brooks received All-Tournament accolades and recognition.
 That season, the Lady Bears earned a 21-11 record and were named the 2015 CIAA Volleyball Runner-Ups.
 Prior to that, Shaw had not made it to the CIAA Volleyball Championship game since the 2001 season, which was Goree’s sophomore year at Shaw.

 On May 16, 2016, Murphy was named the CIAA Female Scholar Student-Athlete of the Year.
 She maintained a 3.9 while completing many hours of community service and performing well on the court, earning 339 kills, 280 digs, and 60 service aces in 2016-2017.

 A native of Fort Wayne, Ind., Goree was a three sport athlete in high school.
 She participated in volleyball, basketball, & softball for all four years at Paul Harding High School.
 Her senior year she was voted Female-Athlete of the Year.
 After college, Goree served as head volleyball coach and assistant softball coach at both South Side High School as well as Paul Harding High School for a combined six seasons.
-She also facilitated several volleyball clinics for middle-school and high school students.
+She has facilitated & coordinated several volleyball clinics for middle-school and high school students.

 Goree received her Bachelor's Degree in Business Management with a Recreation minor from Shaw in 2004.
 She graduated Cum Laude with a 3.45 GPA.
 While at Shaw, she made the Dean’s list and President’s list three semesters & two semesters, respectively.
 In 2008, Goree received her Master's degree in Business Administration (MBA) from the University of St. Francis located in Fort Wayne, IN.
 Goree has also completed one year of coursework towards her Doctorate degree in Organizational Leadership at Indiana Wesleyan University in Marion, Ind.